RevealBi/Documentation/en/dashboards/sharing-dashboards/share-a-dashboard.md

   - **Viewer** - can view and share dashboards for view only.

-Here you can see the access permissions options every team member can give when sharing a dashboard:
+Here you can see the access permissions options every workspace member can give when sharing a dashboard:

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}